360CAS/360CAS/protocol.md

  - Velocity: [x,y,z] vector of meters/second average velocity over some predefined time period. (currently set at 5 seconds).
 Velocity is defined from the front and centre of the vehicle.
- - Vehicle Type: String, indicates the vehicle type of node, a predefined but extensible list of vehicle type codes, e.g.
+ - VehicleType: String, indicates the vehicle type of node, a predefined but extensible list of vehicle type codes, e.g.
    ['DZ', 'LV', 'HV', 'GR', 'PL'] (human version = ['dozer', 'light vehicle', 'heavy vehicle', 'grader', 'personell'])
  - Status: String, a predefined but extensible list of status codes.
 For example ['FP', 'AT', 'OV', 'SL', 'FS' ,'AW'] (human readable versions ['following path', 'approaching turn', 'overtaking', 'slow manoeuver's', 'frequent stopping', 'advance warning'])
- - Priority Interaction List : List of other TransmitterID's, Based upon this nodes most recent recieved messages and calculations constructs a list of nodes that must be communicated with to avoid collisions.
+ - PriorityInteractionList : List of other TransmitterID's, Based upon this nodes most recent recieved messages and calculations constructs a list of nodes that must be communicated with to avoid collisions.